egguy/ansible_ebot/README.md

 Deploy an ebot with ansible

-After getting the repo update the reference with
+After getting the repo update the reference with:

     git submodule update --recursive --remote

 Create aan ansible_hosts file with the list of IP who need configuration